 DCI’s industrial operations consist of Prison Enterprises’ operations which include the Wakefield Meat Processing Distribution Plant and Warehouse, the janitorial service program which provides services for state buildings in Baton Rouge, Prison Enterprises’ embroidery operation, and an office seating assembly plant.

-Offender work crews are assigned for general maintenance service to the City of Zachary and the parishes of Livingston and East Baton Rouge.
+Offender work crews are assigned for general maintenance service to the City of Zachary and East Baton Rouge Parish.
 In addition, offender crews assist during emergency situations or natural disasters.

 Offender work crews provide labor to local schools and state agencies.
 DCI supplies offender crews to pick up litter on state and interstate highways in south Louisiana.